Chart Color Schemes

 Erskineville - Alexandria lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Erskineville-Alexandria's population was around 21,549 as of November 2025.
-This reflected an increase of 2,423 people since the 2021 Census, which reported a population of 19,126.
-The change was inferred from ABS's estimated resident population of 21,139 in June 2024 and an additional 375 validated new addresses since the Census date.
-This resulted in a density ratio of 4,988 persons per square kilometer, placing Erskineville-Alexandria in the top 10% of national locations assessed by AreaSearch.
-The area's growth of 12.7% since the 2021 Census exceeded both state (6.7%) and metropolitan averages, making it a regional growth leader.
+Erskineville-Alexandria's population, as of November 2025, is around 21,549.
+This figure reflects an increase of 2,423 people since the 2021 Census, which reported a population of 19,126.
+The change is inferred from the estimated resident population of 21,139 as of June 2024 and an additional 375 validated new addresses since the Census date.
+This results in a population density of 4,988 persons per square kilometer, placing Erskineville-Alexandria in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+The growth rate of 12.7% since the 2021 Census exceeds both the state (6.7%) and metropolitan area averages, positioning Erskineville-Alexandria as a growth leader.
 Overseas migration contributed approximately 65.3% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year were used.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Future trends project above median population growth, with Erskineville-Alexandria expected to increase by 4,480 persons to 2041 based on the latest numbers, reflecting an 18.9% total increase over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends suggest an above median growth for national areas, with Erskineville-Alexandria projected to increase by 4,480 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 18.9% over the 17-year period.

 Frequently Asked Questions - Population